normai/purpleterms/docs/api.md

 Accepts CSS-compliant dimension value

-#### setInputPrompt()
+#### setInputPrompt(string)

-Lets you set an input prompt.
-This setter was a quick fix for *[issue 20210502°1121](./docs/notes.md#id20210502o1121)* 'Input prepended by dollar'.
+Lets you set the input prompt.

- The prompt feature is not consolidated nor tested.
- If you use this, your input values will be prepended with the prompt value.
+Note, that instead a blank, you may want pass CSS entity '\00a0' non-breaking-space.

+_No validation may be implemented yet, so be careful what you pass._

 #### setHeight()

 Lets you set an output prompt.
 Feature is not yet implemented.

+#### setOutputPrompt(string)

+Lets you set the output prompt.

+Note, that instead a blank, you may want pass CSS entity '\00a0' non-breaking-space.

+_No validation may be implemented yet, so be careful what you pass._

 #### setTextColor()